skc4/skc4.github.io/_pages/about.md

 ![](images/profile/profile.png)

 ## Who Am I?
+I'm a software engineer based in the San Jose, CA

 Exploring new technologies and building software to solve real-world problems is my passion.
-Learning about **machine learning** and taking it a step further is my lifelong goal.
+Learning about <span style="color:red">**machine learning**</span> and taking it a step further is my lifelong goal.